 Inside Justice is led by Louise Shorter who for 10 years was a producer/director of the BBC’s long-running miscarriage of justice TV series Rough Justice.
 The last programme she made about the wrongful convictions of Barri White and Keith Hyatt led directly to new evidence being found which resulted in their convictions being quashed.
 In 2013, Shahidul Ahmed, the real killer in this case was convicted following a cold-case review led by Inside Justice Advisory Panel member Tracy Alexander.

-Inside Justice is a division of the not-for-profit newspaper Inside Time which has been a voice for prisoners since it was launched in 1990.
 At Inside Justice our core strength comes from our Advisory Panel of experts who come from a rich range of disciplines.
 The panel considers select cases put before them with a view to identifying new work and investigative strands.
 We have a budget to commission new forensic work on individual cases and strive to support and facilitate academic research on key issues affecting the criminal justice system.

 Inside Justice works with the family and friends of a person who says s/he is entirely innocent of the crime they are imprisoned for and with their existing solicitors and legal representatives.
 We encourage and nurture collaboration with external organisations in the support of an individual’s pursuit of justice.